 18. I wait a full week in a warmish place for a 100.00% cure of the epoxy, then I prepare & paint the outside with a very fine brush.
 If you do it carefully, it can be hardly noticeable.
 It is up to you whether or not to put a clear coating over your outside work.

-Notes: marine grade epoxy & hardener are typically sold in pints as the smallest container.
+Marine grade epoxy & hardener are typically sold in pints as the smallest container.
 You are unlikely to be using very much of it.
-Keep the cap on tightly & in a COOL PLACE when you are done with your work.
-DO NOT leave the cap off during your work; to avoid absorbing moisture and oxygen from the air, etc. Measure the amounts of each part you need into one small container, mix well, using swirls & figure eight motions.
+Keep the cap on moderately tightly & in a cool place when you are done with your work.
+DO NOT leave the cap off during your work; this avoids the contents from absorbing moisture and oxygen from the air.
+Measure the amounts of each part you need into one small container, mix well, using swirls & figure eight motions.
 I use almost any type of plastic teeny cups from grocery items that I have first cleaned & dried.
-I collect them for this type of repair!
+I collect them and snap-on small metal tops of old spray cans for this type of repair!
 You can also purchase tiny mixing cups from your marine epoxy vendor.
 You can use left-over epoxy items for any number of other jobs.
-I even collect the tops to old spray cans.
 Epoxies are mixed by either volume or weight.
 Be sure you get instructions for using small amounts of mixture, before you leave the store.
-I STRONGLY suggest you do not try to do epoxy work when it is cold.
+I strongly suggest you do not try to do epoxy work when it is cold.
 I prefer to do it outside, in the sun, where strong cures happen fast.
-If the temperature is colder than roughly 70°F, the setup/gel time is lengthened.
-For every ten degrees under room temperature the speed approximately doubles.
+If the temperature is colder than roughly 70°F, the setup gel time is lengthened.
+For every ten degrees under room temperature the speed slows by doubling.
 Below 50°F, don't even think about doing this type of work.

 Acid brushes are available at almost any hardware store.
 These are thin rolled metal tubes, with a small brush on the end.
-CUT the brush down by maybe 1/2 for deep V work, and only a third for epoxy-laying the cloth ...final work with uncut length ....all these so the brush is a bit stiffer when needed to be so.
+Cut the brush down by maybe 1/2 for deep V work, and only a third for epoxy-laying the cloth ...final work with uncut length ....cutting the brush is done so the brush is a bit stiffer when needed to be so.
 These are cheap, throwaway items.
-Harbor Freight sells them in packages of 100, cheaply.
+Harbor Freight sells them in packages of 100 cheaply.
 You likely will need a dozen or two or more anyway.
 These brushes are also useful for your spline lubrications jobs, etc.

 07/20/2010: Some cleaning-up; minor clarifications, add copyright notice and proper Google coding, etc.